drbean/edit/steve/trip.md

 	* What is the significance of what you did (Why is it important)?
 	* What advice do you have for the TTB?
 	* What can you (or other people) do if the TTB gives you/them MORE money?

+## An overseas trip--the idea and the reality

+1. You plan an overseas trip.

+	1. How did you come to this plan?
+What were the reasons for it?
+Were they good?
+Who did you talk to about it?

+		* the *reasons* behind a design decision.
+Ask, Why did I have to make this decision?
+		* the *evaluation* for it.
+Ask, Why was it a good decision?
+		* the *other alternatives* considered.
+Ask, What choices did I have at that time?
+		* the *trade offs*.
+Ask, What were the advantages and disadvantages of all my options?
+		* the *talk* that led to the decision.
+Ask, What did I say and who did I talk to as I tried to decide what to do?

+	2. What do you expect to happen?
+The people, the things, the food, the places to stay, the events.

+2. Now imagine you have returned from the trip.
+It wasn't as you expected.
+Say how it was different than you expected.

+	1. Re-evaluate your plan, the *reasons*, the *evaluation*, the *other alternatives*, the *trade offs*, the *talk*.

+	2. What actually happened?
+The people, the things, the food, the places to stay, the events.
+Use your imagination.